Fact-checked by the SnapMessages editorial team

 Two-factor authentication (2FA) adds a second verification layer beyond your password.
 According to Microsoft’s security research, enabling 2FA blocks 99.9% of automated account attacks.
 Enable it immediately after regaining access.

-The strongest 2FA method is an authenticator app such as Google Authenticator or Authy — these generate time-based codes that expire in 30 seconds and cannot be intercepted via SIM swapping.
-SMS-based 2FA is better than nothing, but it is vulnerable to SIM-swap attacks.
-If maximum security is your goal, consider reading about whether a hardware security key is right for your accounts.
+The strongest 2FA method is an authenticator app such as Google Authenticator or Authy.
+These generate time-based codes that expire in 30 seconds and cannot be intercepted via SIM swapping.
+SMS-based 2FA is better than nothing, but it is vulnerable to SIM-swap attacks where a criminal convinces your carrier, AT&T, Verizon, T-Mobile, to transfer your number to a SIM they control.
+For maximum security, consider reading about whether a hardware security key is right for your accounts.

 Microsoft research found that multi-factor authentication blocks 99.9% of automated credential-stuffing attacks.
-Yet as of 2023, only 28% of consumers use any form of 2FA on their email accounts.
+Yet, only 28% of consumers use any form of 2FA on their email accounts.

 Password Strength Comparison